Generic name: pramipexole [ pram-i-PEX-ole ]

 What other drugs will affect Mirapex ER?

-Taking Mirapex ER with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Mirapex ER with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 This list is not complete.
-Other drugs may interact with pramipexole, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Mirapex ER, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.